arodriguezp2003/swiftpackage-apimanager/README.md

 # APIManager

 `APIManager` is a Swift package for handling network requests.
-It provides a simple interface for making HTTP GET, POST, PUT, and DELETE requests, and handling JSON responses.
+It provides a simple interface for making HTTP GET, POST, PUT, and DELETE requests, and handling JSON responses :).

 ## Features